dariok/wdbplus/README.md

 1. Install eXgit as stated in the repo.
 1. (optional) create a user for the framework and log in under that name –– CAVEAT: this user, at least for the duration of the installation, **needs to be** in the **dba** group!
 1. (optional) create the target collection as this user
+1. in `install.xql`, set `$whereToClone` to a path on your file system where you want to clone
 1. if you do not want to install into `/db/apps/edoc`, adjust the paths in `install.xql` so they point to the desired destination
 1. copy the contents of the cloned `wdbplus/install.xql` into eXide and run